 - Cross Creek Pictures - Black Swan, Hacksaw Ridge

-- Jeremy Garelick (director/producer, American High) - The Wedding Ringer, The Break-up
+- Jeremy Garelick (American High) - The Wedding Ringer, The Break-up

 In addition to over 100 other managers, producers, and agencies.

 Absolutely.
 Anyone worldwide is welcome to participate in any Pipeline Media Group competition.